 Bernera is on the west side of the Isle of Lewis, surrounded by Loch Roag.
 It's joined to Lewis by a road bridge which was built in 1953.
 There is good access to the tourist attractions on the west coast and around Uig.
 Stornoway is a 40 minute drive.

 Bernera has a number of local attractions.
 Immediately beside the bridge is the Callanish VIII standing stone arrangement.
-Bosta beach is a large white beach but with good sheltered spots, fabulous views of outlying islands and a time and tide bell which is rung by the rise of the tide at high water.
+Bosta beach is a large white beach with good sheltered spots, fabulous views of outlying islands and a time and tide bell which is rung by the rise of the tide at high water.
 At the rear of the beach is a replica Iron Age House similar to those uncovered by storms in 1993.
-The house is staffed by local volunteers and supported by donations.
+The house is staffed by local volunteers and maintained by the Bernera Historical Society.

 The main settlement is at Breaclete and within walking distance of Breaclete is a restored Norse mill.
 A longer walk takes you to the Bernera Lobster Pond.
 The best walk on the island is from Breaclete via Tobson, over the highest point on the island to Bosta.